qlik-oss/core-website/docs/services/qix-engine/README.md

 #### Session

-This log entry is called on each session termination.
+This entry is logged on each session termination.

 | Field | Description |
 | ----- | ----------- |